nipy/nipype/doc/users/parallel_processing.rst

 The pipeline engine provides a mechanism to distribute processes across multiple cores and machines in a cluster employing a consistent login system and a shared file system.
 Currently, the login process needs to be ssh-able via public key authentication.
+This document now reflects use with IPython_ 0.10.1.

 Please read the IPython_ documentation to determine how to setup your cluster for distributed processing.
 This typically involves calling